George the Poet

-George Mpanga (born 14 January 1991), better known by his stage name George the Poet, is a Peabody award-winning, British spoken-word artist, poet, rapper, and podcast host with an interest in social and political issues.
-Mpanga came to prominence as a poet, from which he progressed to spoken word and hip hop.
-This led to him being signed by Island Records and culminating in the release of his debut EP The Chicken and the Egg to critical acclaim.
-However, Mpanga felt constrained by the art form, quit rapping, and left his record label before the release of his debut album.
+George Mpanga (born 14 January 1991), better known by his stage name George the Poet, is a British spoken word artist, poet, rapper, and podcast host with an interest in social and political issues.
+Mpanga came to prominence as a poet, before progressing to spoken word and hip-hop.
+This led to him being signed by Island Records, culminating in the release of his debut EP The Chicken and the Egg to critical acclaim.
+However, Mpanga felt constrained by the art form, quit rapping, and left his record label prior to the release of his debut album.
 He moved on to performing poetry and created a podcast entitled Have You Heard George's Podcast?

 In 2018, Mpanga was elected to be a Member of the National Council of Arts for Arts Council England.
 Have You Heard George's Podcast? won five awards at the 2019 British Podcast Awards, including "Podcast of the Year".

 In 2019, Have You Heard George's Podcast? won a Peabody Award, becoming the first podcast outside of the US to win the award.

-Life and career
+Early life

 Mpanga was born to Ugandan parents on the St Raphael's Estate in Neasden, north-west London.
 His paternal grandmother is Ugandan politician and former cabinet minister Joyce Mpanga.
 He began performing rap and grime when he was 15 years old.

+Education

-He attended Queen Elizabeth's School, Barnet, an elite selective grammar school, during 2002–2009.
-He subsequently studied Politics, Psychology and Sociology at King's College, Cambridge (2010–2013), where he decided to adapt his rap output into poetry to communicate more effectively with his audience.
+Mpanga was educated at Queen Elizabeth's School, Barnet, a selective state grammar school, from 2002 to 2009.
+He subsequently studied politics, psychology and sociology at King's College, Cambridge (2010–2013), where he decided to adapt his rap output into poetry so as to communicate more effectively with his audience.
 Mpanga said, "I think rappers are primarily expected to make money for the industry and provide party soundtracks, but obviously there are exceptions and grey areas.
 The poet's 'role' is usually to provide thoughtful social commentary."

 During his studies, Mpanga won a social enterprise competition organised by Barclays and Channel 4 called The Stake, which asked entrants how they would spend £100,000.
 He used his £16,000 prize to fund The Jubilee Line, a series of secondary school poetry workshops for underprivileged children in London.

+Life and career

-In May 2012, he premiered the piece "My City", about his hometown London.
+In May 2012, Mpanga premiered the piece "My City", about his hometown London.
 Subsequently, BBC Radio 1 selected him as the face of their Hackney Weekend (in June 2012), and Sky Sports F1 commissioned him to write poems for their coverage of the 2012 Formula One season and the 2013 Monaco Grand Prix.